USS Shoup

-Construction, on the 36th destroyer of her class, began at the Northrop Grumman Ship Systems' Ingalls Operations on 10 November 1998.
+Construction began at the Northrop Grumman Ship Systems' Ingalls Operations on 10 November 1998.
 Shoup was the 16th ship of this class to be built at Ingalls Shipbuilding.
 Her keel was laid on 13 December 1999 and she was launched on 22 November 2000.
 Shoup sailed into the Gulf of Mexico for the first of her sea trials on 11 December 2001.
 The vessel was delivered to the Navy by Northrop Grumman on 18 February 2002 and departed Pascagoula, Mississippi on 22 April 2002.
 Shoup was commissioned on 22 June 2002 at Port Terminal 37 in Seattle, Washington.

 Service history

 2000s

 In July 2002, she successfully conducted the US Navy's operational evaluation of the RIM-162 Evolved Sea Sparrow Missile with two test firings.

 In January 2005, she participated in Operation Unified Assistance.

 On 9 May 2008, while operating with Combined Task Force 150, Shoup assisted a disabled dhow named Dunia by towing the vessel from the Gulf of Aden to Mukalla, Yemen.